GoogleCloudPlatform/prometheus-engine/cmd/operator/README.md

 This binary is a Kubernetes operator that provides Managed Collection for Google Cloud Prometheus Engine on Kubernetes.

-The operator can be ran and tested two ways.
-The first and arguable better way, in lieu of matching actual deployment, is by creating a docker image and pushing it to Google Cloud and telling Kubernetes to fetch and run it.
+The operator can be run and tested two ways.
+The first and arguably better way, in lieu of matching actual deployment, is by creating a docker image and pushing it to Google Cloud and telling Kubernetes to fetch and run it.
 The second is by pushing the configurations to Kubernetes running and instead of Kubernetes